csesoc/webfriends-python/README.md

 ##Instructions:
 1. Stick the repo in your public_html directory on your cse account.
+2. Inside the folder containing the webfriends.py file, you also need to include werkzeug, markupsafe, jinja2 and flask.
+Download each of these however you choose.
-2. Open wenfriends.py.cgi/ with a web browser
+3. Open wenfriends.py.cgi/ with a web browser

 Don't forget the /, or you will get a 500.